What’s Up

 Redland Market Village

-Redland: Part flea market, part farmers market, part food emporium; this bustling marketplace is the place to shop for great bargains and fresh local produce.
-With almost two dozen International Food Trucks, live entertainment, and lots of fun seasonal events, visiting this 27-acre attraction is always a fun jam.
-Takes place on Th – F from 11am – 6 pm and on Sa & Su from 7 am – 6 pm at 24420 S Dixie Hwy.
-FYI: Be sure to check out the great weekend Flea Market!
+Redland: Part flea market, part farmers market, part food emporium, this bustling marketplace is the place to shop for great bargains and fresh local produce.
+With almost two dozen international food trucks, live entertainment, and lots of special events, it’s always a fun jam!
+Open from 11 am – 6 pm on Th – F; and from 7 am – 6 pm on Sa & Su.
+Takes place at Redland Market Village, 24420 S Dixie Hwy.
 Info: 305-257-4335; redlandmarketvillage.com.

 Every Thursday – Sunday